 This is not to say that the witness should not be prepared by counsel.
 There is nothing to be gained from surprising a witness.
 Witnesses should be confronted and prepared by counsel in advance of their statement, whether that statement is presented in the form of a video recording, or the standard written witness statement.
 A confident cross-examiner is never going to be worried about a well-prepared witness.
 Regardless of witness preparation, inconsistencies with documents or incredible sequences of events, or simple unreasonableness emerge from good cross-examination.

-In these circumstances, I submit that it is necessary to embrace the bad facts: not only are written witness statements – including bad, ineffective ones – here to stay, but cross-examination by counsel is also here to stay.
-And, when counsel cross-examine, they often have to appear before a mixed civil law and common law tribunal.
+In these circumstances, I submit that it is necessary to embrace the bad facts: not only are written witness statements – including bad, ineffective ones – here to stay, so is cross-examination by counsel.
+And when counsel cross-examine, they often have to appear before a mixed civil law and common law tribunal.
 So counsel, particularly from my US jurisdiction base, need to take into account the unhappiness with closed propositions and rules-based cross in the manner that my French chair expressed to me.
-In this light, I offer for consideration a few non-manual recommendations or cautions, not rules (I finally am addressing the first question that I posed at the outset) on cross-examining.
+In this light, I offer for consideration a few non-manual recommendations or cautions – not rules (finally I am addressing the first question that I posed at the outset) – on cross-examining.
 Again, these stem from a US perspective.
 Before getting to some positive points, as in what might be a useful approach, let me indicate some foundational points; failure to follow these will almost surely result in an unsuccessful cross, whether your accent is American or not.
 Plus, it is just plain wrong to breach this foundation.